jadc/tracker/README.md

 12. `md5`: The MD5 checksum of the file
 13. `mirrors`: List of **Base64 encoded** URLs to download the file.
 Avoid uploading files to websites that frequently get taken down.
 Avoid uploading files to websites that re-encode the files.

+#### Page's file name
 The name of the file you submit should be the song's name, replacing any spaces with hyphens, URL safe characters (no ', &, or brackets), and ending in `.md`

 ### Submitting a song
+If you are familiar with GitHub, feel free to fork this repository and create a pull request with any changes/additions you wish to make.
+* Please keep your changes within the [content folder](content/) unless you are familiar with [Hugo](https://gohugo.io/).

+If you have no idea what that meant, you can also join the [Leak Preservationists Discord server](https://discord.com/invite/wx2hj6hbUT) and submit your Markdown (.md) files in `#submissions`.
+This will take significantly longer, however, so I suggest learning how to create pull requests on GitHub.